openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 FPGA Synthesis
 ^^^^^^^^^^^^^^^

-FPGA synthesis is supported for CV32E40P when the flip-flop based register file is used.
+FPGA synthesis is supported for |corev| when the flip-flop based register file is used.
 Since latches are not well supported on FPGAs, it is crucial to select the flip-flop based register file.
 The user needs to provide a technology specific implementation of a clock gating cell as described